RSO-card-matching/user-auth/README.md

 - password login (JWT token provider)
 - user info from token
+- register a new user
+- update info, password

 ## To implement

-- register a new user
-- change password
+- Google login